 Additive manufacturing is the process of building up a 3D component by adding layer upon layer of material deposit.
 It is also commonly described as “3D printing”.
 Using a combination of special machines – often referred to as printers – and computer software, complex shapes can be created.
 It is a technology that has been in existence for 30+ years, but it’s only in recent years that the technique has been more widely used for its versatility and excellent return on investment (amongst other reasons).

 Many rapid manufacturing processes use industrial Lasers as an energy source.
-Our Fiber Lasers are an integral element of many metal powder processes and additive manufacturing applications.
-SPI Lasers provide many high quality, reliable lasers to industrial sectors to be used as the energy source in the additive manufacturing process, and our Fiber Laser range has become a core part of many metal powder processes.
-Additive Manufacturing is not tied to just one or two industries and in fact can be used in many ways, contact us at SPI Lasers to discuss your requirements and also read further through our application insights and advice, which are provided below.
+Our Fiber Lasers are an integral element of many metal powder processes and applications.
+SPI Lasers provide many high quality, reliable lasers to industrial sectors to be used as the energy source in the process, and our Fiber Laser range has become a core part of many metal powder processes.
+The process is not tied to just one or two industries and in fact can be used in many ways, contact us at SPI Lasers to discuss your requirements and also read further through our application insights and advice, which are provided below.

 ‘Applications Insights’ are detailed articles on specific applications.